-PREEvision – DBC, LFD, FIBEX and Ethernet Communication
+PREEvision – LDF, DBC, FIBEX, and ARXML Ethernet Communication

 PREEvision is part of the Vector AUTOSAR tool chain.

-PREEvision supports the AUTOSAR compliant communication design of all data elements transferred over the bus, regardless of whether via CAN, CAN FD, LIN, FlexRay or Ethernet.
+PREEvision supports the AUTOSAR compliant communication design for all bus systems, regardless of whether via CAN, CAN FD, LIN, FlexRay or Ethernet.

 System signal/data mapping of data elements to system signals